fboehm/jse-2019/Rmd/jse-2019-ms.md

 structure of each tweet’s JSON.
 Additionally, tweet metadata fields may appear in any order (<https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data>).
-Students needed to recognize this and write code that accommodated these variations in tweet data structure.
+Students needed to recognize this and to write code that accommodated these variations in tweet data structure.

 Students wrote code to parse and organize tweet JSONs.
 They organized their R code into a package, <https://github.com/rturn/parseTweetFiles>.